nathan-au/fiam-2026-factors/experiments/target_ranker/README.md

 At IC ~0.03 (low signal-to-noise), fitting the cross-sectional ordering directly and ignoring return magnitudes generalises better than regression of the raw return.

 ## Research origin
-docs/NEW.md sec 3.1f (Quantitativo LambdaMART on the Russell 3000, Sharpe 1.62; LambdaRankIC, arXiv 2605.00501: a custom XGBoost objective optimising Rank IC, best under low SNR and heavy tails).
+docs/RESEARCH.md Part I sec 3.1f (Quantitativo LambdaMART on the Russell 3000, Sharpe 1.62; LambdaRankIC, arXiv 2605.00501: a custom XGBoost objective optimising Rank IC, best under low SNR and heavy tails).

 ## Implementation
 `make_fit_xgb_rank(objective)` (xgboost.XGBRanker, monthly query groups, decile labels 0..9, linear NDCG gain), `make_fit_lgbm_lambdarank` (LGBMRanker), and `make_fit_xgb_rankic`, **my re-implementation** of a rank-IC-weighted pairwise objective as a custom XGBoost objective (only the LambdaRankIC abstract was read, so this tests the idea, not the paper's exact gradients): for a pair (i, j) with target rank r_i > r_j the change in Spearman IC from putting i above j is proportional to |r_i - r_j| * |rank(p_i) - rank(p_j)|, and the lambda is that weight times the logistic mis-order probability; 12 random partners per row per round.
 The xgb family's regression control (`fit_xgb_reg`) uses the same booster settings with squared error.